 The purpose of non-compete clauses is to help business owners protect their trade secrets.
 If you think they sound unfair, North Dakota law agrees with you.
 In North Dakota, you are free to open your own burrito restaurant even if you used to work for one.
 Burritos are not a trade secret; your former boss would have to prove that you misused proprietary knowledge, such as by following the old restaurant’s exact recipe at your new restaurant.

 How Does North Dakota Law Treat Disputes Over Competition from Former Employees?

 North Dakota allows businesses to protect trade secrets, but it does not allow non-compete contracts, although the line between a trade secret and simply a similar line of work can sometimes be blurry.
 In general, former entrepreneurial employees have the law on their side, and the former boss must prove that the former employee misappropriated a trade secret.

 Likewise, if the company is headquartered outside of North Dakota, its non-compete clauses are not enforceable in North Dakota.
 If you think that a former employee of yours is using your proprietary information to gain an unfair advantage in competing with you, a small business lawyer can advise you on how best to proceed.

 Business competition is legal, and North Dakota law protects the rights of businesses to compete fairly with each other.
 Stephen Welle is a business attorney dedicated to protecting the rights of employers and employees.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002